wslack/wslack.github.io/_posts/2023-12-22-public-interest-tech-job-advice.md

 permalink: /job-seeking-advice/
 ---

-The Public Interest Tech / Civic Tech / etc space is still growing and changing, with folks working across academia, local/state/federal gov, [foreign](https://gds.blog.gov.uk/about/) [governments](https://digital.canada.ca/), [government contracting](https://digitalservicescoalition.org/story/), philanthropy, and the non-profit space.
+Work in Public Interest Tech, Civic Tech, and similar areas is still growing and changing, with folks working across academia, local/state/federal government, [foreign](https://gds.blog.gov.uk/about/) [governments](https://digital.canada.ca/), [government contracting](https://digitalservicescoalition.org/story/), philanthropy, and the non-profit space.

-As far as I can see, we don't have easy guidance for people trying to evlauate a new opportunity in this space, especially for more junior folks without a developed network, or people trying to break in, especially those who developed skills in the private sector and now seek more mission oriented work after reading [A Civic Technologist’s Practice Guide](https://cydharrell.com/book/) or [Recoding America](https://www.recodingamerica.us/).
+As far as I can see, we don't have easy guidance for people trying to evalauate a new opportunity in this space, especially for more junior folks without a developed network, or people trying to break in -- especially those who developed skills in the private sector and now seek more mission oriented work after reading [A Civic Technologist’s Practice Guide](https://cydharrell.com/book/) or [Recoding America](https://www.recodingamerica.us/).

 Jacob Kaplan-Moss has [advice](https://jacobian.org/2020/sep/14/measuring-hiring-manager-effectiveness/) for [hiring](https://jacobian.org/2021/mar/11/hours-to-hire/) [managers](https://jacobian.org/2022/aug/12/interview-notes/) and Chris Kuang has a great guide on [breaking into civic tech](https://www.chriskuang.com/civictech) that lists various places to look - but how do you know if an opportunity is a good fit?
 What are red and green flags particular to this space?

 These are my best guesses, meant to supplement advice that would apply to any job-seeking situation.